 AmeriCorps NCCC Sponsorships & Projects

 The AmeriCorps NCCC program is a full-time residential program for men and women, ages 18 - 24 who engage in short-term service projects across the country.
-The NCCC operates on a regional basis, with five campuses in different parts of the country.
+The NCCC operates on a regional basis, with four campuses in different parts of the country.
 NCCC AmeriCorps members serve on teams and complete projects in the geographic region served by their NCCC campus.
 The NCCC program also leads the CNCS disaster services initiative - FEMA Corps for whom FEMA is the only sponsor.

 Non-profit organizations (secular and faith-based), local/state/federal governments, national/state parks, Indian tribes, and schools are eligible to request the assistance of AmeriCorps NCCC teams of 8-12 members in projects that typically last from 6 to 8 weeks, addressing critical needs in environmental stewardship and conservation, infrastructure improvement, energy conservation, urban and rural development and natural and other disasters.